Enterprise Management Team

 In 2013, Corinna was recognized by Saskatchewan Business Magazine as a Woman of Influence in Saskatchewan.

-Rick brings over 30 years of financial and management experience to his role as EVP & CFO at Farm Credit Canada (FCC) where he leads the controller, treasury and internal audit teams.
+Rick brings over 30 years of financial and management experience in the agriculture industry to his role as EVP & CFO at Farm Credit Canada (FCC) where he leads the controller, treasury and internal audit teams.
 Since joining FCC in 2000, he served in various senior roles including finance and venture capital, portfolio management and the controller functions.
-In addition to his Chartered Professional Accountant designation, Rick also holds a Masters in Business Administration.
-He is a member of Financial Executives International where he serves on the national Governance, Risk and Compliance Committee and the local chapter executive.
+In addition to his Chartered Professional Accountant designation, Rick also holds a Masters in Business Administration and the Institute of Corporate Directors designation.
+He serves on the Board of Directors for the Hospitals for Regina Foundation as the chair of the audit and finance committee and is a member of Financial Executives International where he serves on the national governance, risk and compliance committee and the local chapter executive.
 He is also a former member of the Advisory Board for the Levene Graduate School of Business and of the Accreditation Committee for the Society of Management Accountants.
-Rick has also been an active volunteer in community sports programs.

 With over 20 years of experience at Farm Credit Canada, Sophie is responsible for the overall management of FCC’s national operations, including business-to-business alliance partners.
 Sophie holds a Bachelor of Science degree in Agricultural Economics from Laval University.
 Sophie started her career at FCC as a Relationship Manager and subsequently has held various leadership positions in Credit Risk, as well as Vice-President of Operations in Quebec, Vice-President of Enterprise Integration and Innovation and most recently Vice-President of Agribusiness and Venture Capital.
 Sophie is a board member for the Regina Food Bank.